 Really what I am about to mention here can be used for traveling in almost any country in the world.
-I’ve been lucky enough to experience life in many countries; I’ve walked through some amazing jungles, swam in some piranha-infested rivers, climbed some amazing mountains and relaxed on some of the most beautiful beaches in the world.
+I’ve been lucky enough to experience life in many countries; I’ve walked through some amazing jungles, swam in piranha-infested rivers, climbed amazing mountains, and relaxed on some of the most beautiful beaches in the world.
 So although I’m not claiming to know every travel tip in the world, I like to think I have learned a few little tricks to make life a bit easier as I’ve gone along the way.
 A lot of these are common sense, but I think for the benefit of everyone, should be mentioned.

 Ok, now to answer the question… What are the best travel tips for Colombia?